 Feedback from people about the attitude and nature of staff was positive.
-Comments included, "They are great staff", "They are lovely and you can have a chat with them", "Staff talk to me about how I am feeling, and spend time with me because I get a bit down about life." and "The staff do a good job, they are very helpful."
+One person using the service told us, "Everyone here cares for me."
+A relative said, "The staff treat him like family.
+He is very settled and very well-cared for."
 Staff showed they cared for people by attending to their emotional needs.
 For example, one person was distressed and a care worker responded to the person.
 They talked with the person and asked how they were.
 They gave time for the person to talk and engaged with them"